EsriDE/EsriDE-python-osm2arcgis/README.md

 of the config file.
 The return value is a data frame that has the format that can be used to transform it into Esri conform data.
 As the Overpass API has limitations for [data download](https://wiki.openstreetmap.org/wiki/Overpass_API#Limitations) there can occur problems after finishing a download.
 There is no fix limit mentioned.
 The boundingBox should not be larger as a city or town an its suburbs.
 A good approach is the selection of an extent, which matches the area of a city or town.
 This can be accomplished by searching for the name of the city or town on [OSM](https://www.openstreetmap.org/export#map=12/48.1551/11.5418) and click on the "Export" button.

-## Publish Data do ArcGIS Online
+## Publish Data to ArcGIS Online
 The module takes the dictionary from the [AGOLConfigHelper.py module](AGOLConfigHelper.py) and the data frame with the Open Street Map data.
+The data is published in up to three layers for the three geometry types line, point and polygon in one feature service in ArcGIS Online.
-The data is published as a Feature Collection to the ArcGIS Online account that is defined in the configuration file.
+The ArcGIS Online account defined in the configuration file will be used to upload the data to your ArcGIS Online portal.
+When the script has finished to upload the data successfully, a new layer is visible in the "Content" pane in your ArcGIS Online portal.

 ## Issues
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.